networknt/light-doc/content/service/oauth/service/client.md

 ```

-### Other Authentication Methods
+### Other Authenticate Class

+When registering a client, you can specify which authenticate class will be used in the authenticate_class column.
+Your own authenticate class can be added as a plugin in the service.yml configuration file.
+In a typical organization, you might need to support vary authentication providers.
+For example, your API portal supports employee to be authenticated with SPNEGO/Kerberos SSO with AD and customers with a user table in a database.

-Currently we don't support other authentication method but we are open to support others if there are request from our users.
+By default, we have implemented LDAP, SPNEGO/Kerberos, User table and GitHub repo for authentication and authorization.
+Other authentication method can be easily supported if there are requests from our users.

 ### Unregistered Clients